MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/tasks/br-00065-2-calculate-interest-fines-vendor-payments.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: shylaw
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Brazil
 # ms.search.industry:
-ms.author: tfehr
+ms.author: sndray
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Calculate interest and fines on vendor payments (Brazil)

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Calculate interest and fines on vendor payments (Brazil)

 You can apply interest and fines on vendor payments that are delayed.
 The interest and fine amounts that apply to a payment can be calculated when you make a payment to a vendor.
 Before you calculate interest or fine codes for vendor payments, you must set up a list of bank holidays and national holidays.
 A holiday date that is set up on the Payment calendar page is considered a non-working day.
 If an invoice is due on a non-working day, the due date is moved to the next working day in the calendar, and the interest and fines are calculated accordingly.
 This task uses the BRMF demo company.